angelopassaro/SEC-UAV/README.md

 # UAV

-Custom MAVLink with lightweight crypto.
-The idea of add encryption in MAVLink was proposed in [MAVSec](https://github.com/aniskoubaa/mavsec).
-In this work I added different lightweight cryptography for test theier performance.
+In this work I added different  algorithms of  lightweight cryptography for test their performance.
+The original idea of add encryption in MAVLink was propose in "MAVSec: Securing the MAVLink Protocol for Ardupilot/PX4 Unmanned Aerial Systems"

 # Original
 [MAVSec](https://github.com/aniskoubaa/mavsec)